Skip to main content

 What is a DAG run?

 A DAG run is an instance of a DAG running at a specific point in time.
-A task instance, also known as a task run, is an instance of a task running at a specific point in time.
+A task instance is an instance of a task running at a specific point in time.
 Each DAG run has a unique dag_run_id and contains one or more task instances.
 The history of previous DAG runs is stored in the Airflow metadata database.

 In the Airflow UI, you can view previous runs of a DAG in the Grid view and select individual DAG runs by clicking on their respective duration bar.
 A DAG run graph looks similar to the DAG graph, but includes additional information about the status of each task instance in the DAG run.